4d/docs/docs/Project/exporting.md

 Once your are satisfied with your converted database and want to start working with your project, you can clean up your working directory:

 1. Remove your ".4db" and ".4dindy" files from the application folder (you can move them to a backup directory for example).
 2. On macOS, remove the ".4dbase" folder extension during the whole development phase.
-Since you work with
+Since you are going to work with text files and put them under a source control tool, you will need to have direct access to them.